BabitMF/bmf/bmf/demo/llm_caption/README.md

 ```
 pip install 'numpy<2'
 ```
-7. Run the demo
+7. Run the demo after changing input to file path of a video
 ```
 python test_llm_caption.py
 ```
 ## Configuration
 - `batch_size`: specifies how many images to be attached to a single prompt, `4` by default
-- `output_path`: specifies where the json file will be stored, `result.json` by default in current working directory
+- `result_path`: specifies where the json file will be stored, `result.json` by default in current working directory
 - `multithreading`: specifies if the model should do inferences with multiple threads - `false` by defualt.
 Setting to be `true` and `max_threads: 1` give similar performance to setting `multithreading: false` / omitting this option
 - `max_threads`: specifies how many threads can inference concurrently - requires lots of memory when using multiple threads with large `batch_size` and starts to block for a thread to finish when `max_threads` is reached